wp-packagist/wp-cli-gdrive-command/README.md

 ### Get Share Link For a files or folder

-if you want share a files or folder , and get public link use:
+If you want to share files or folder and get public link use:

 ```
 wp gdrive share <path>
 ```

-for example , get download link /backup/wp.zip file:
+for example, get download link /backup/wp.zip file:

 ```
 wp gdrive share /backup/wp.zip